syncfusion-content/maui-docs/MAUI/Funnel-Charts/Legend.md

 {% endtabs %}

 ## Toggle the series visibility
-The visibility of segments in the funnel chart can be controlled by tapping the legend item using the [ToggleSeriesVisibility](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLegend.html?tabs=tabid-1%2Ctabid-3%2Ctabid-7%2Ctabid-12%2Ctabid-5%2Ctabid-10#Syncfusion_Maui_Charts_ChartLegend_ToggleSeriesVisibility) property.
+The visibility of segments in the funnel chart can be controlled by tapping the legend item using the [ToggleSeriesVisibility](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLegend.html#Syncfusion_Maui_Charts_ChartLegend_ToggleSeriesVisibility) property.
 The default value of ToggleSeriesVisibility is `false`.

 {% tabs %}

 {% highlight xaml %}

 <chart:SfFunnelChart ItemsSource="{Binding Data}"
-                     XBindingPath="Name"
+                     XBindingPath="XValue"
-                     YBindingPath="Value">
+                     YBindingPath="YValue">
     . . .
     <chart:SfFunnelChart.Legend>
         <chart:ChartLegend ToggleSeriesVisibility="True"/>